-Based on information published in "Cancer Facts and Figures 2013" by the American Cancer Society (www.cancer.org), the Company estimates the incidence of inoperable, locally advanced, recurrent or metastatic NSCLC to currently be an estimated 160,000 people annually in the U.S. alone.
+Based on information published in "Cancer Facts and Figures 2014" by the American Cancer Society (www.cancer.org), lung cancer remains the leading cause of death for both females and males in the U.S. and it is estimated that in 2014 there will be over 180,000 new cases of NSCLC diagnosed.

-Treatment strategies today for patients with inoperable, locally advanced, recurrent or metastatic NSCLC are of limited effectiveness and they are generally considered to be more palliative than curative.
+Treatment strategies today for patients with advanced stage NSCLC are of limited effectiveness.
 If detected early, surgical removal of the cancerous tissue is currently a patient's best option.
 However, in the vast majority of cases, the cancer is not typically identified until it has advanced to a level at which surgical intervention is no longer an option.
-In the cases of inoperable, locally advanced, recurrent or metastatic NSCLC, treatment strategies consist of one or more of today's leading chemotherapeutic drug regimens for lung cancer (e.g. platinum therapy together with certain leading chemotherapeutic drugs) used in combination with thoracic radiation therapy.
+In the cases of inoperable, locally advanced, recurrent or metastatic NSCLC and with no known targetable mutations, treatment strategies consist of one or more of today's leading chemotherapeutic drug regimens for lung cancer (e.g. platinum therapy together with certain leading chemotherapeutic drugs).
 Typically, these regimens relieve symptoms and, at best, delay progression of the disease.

-As a result, the Company believes that there is a substantial market opportunity for L-DOS47 given that (i) its target therapeutic indication, inoperable, locally-advanced, recurrent or metastatic NSCLC, represents a significant and unmet medical need worldwide; and (ii) leading therapeutics for such oncology applications have commonly been high revenue generators for the pharmaceutical sector.
+As a result, the Company believes that there is a substantial market opportunity for L-DOS47 given that (a) its target therapeutic indication, inoperable, locally-advanced, recurrent or metastatic NSCLC, represents a significant and unmet medical need worldwide; and (b) leading therapeutics for such oncology applications have commonly been high revenue generators for the pharmaceutical sector.